oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
 When using refresh tokens, the BFF obtains the refresh token in step F and associates it with the user's session.

 If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can run a Refresh Token flow to obtain a fresh access token.
-These steps are not shown in the diagram, but would occur between step J and K. Note that this Refresh Token flow involves a confidential client, thus requires client authentication.
+These steps are not shown in the diagram, but would occur between step J and K. Note that this BFF client is a confidential client, so it will use its client authentication in the Refresh Token request.

 When the refresh token expires, there is no way to recover without running an entirely new Authorization Code flow.
 Therefore, it is recommended to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token.
 Additionally, when the BFF learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.

 #### Cookie-based Session Management {#pattern-bff-sessions}

 The BFF relies on traditional browser cookies to keep track of the user's session, which is used to access the user's tokens.
-Cookie-based sessions, both server-side and client-side, are often thought of as problematic.
+Cookie-based sessions, both server-side and client-side, have some downsides.

 Server-side sessions only expose a session identifier and keep all data on the server.
 Doing so ensures a great level of control over active sessions, along with the possibility to revoke any session at will.
-The downside of this approach is the impact on scalability, requiring solutions such as sticky sessions, or session replication.
+The downside of this approach is the impact on scalability, requiring solutions such as "sticky sessions", or "session replication".
 Given these downsides, using server-side sessions with a BFF is only recommended in small-scale scenarios.

 Client-side sessions push all data to the browser in a signed, and optionally encrypted, object.
 This pattern absolves the server of keeping track of any session data, but severely limits control over active sessions and makes it difficult to handle session revocation.
 However, when client-side sessions are used in the context of a BFF, these properties change significantly.
 Since the cookie-based session is only used to obtain a user's tokens, all control and revocation properties follow from the use of access tokens and refresh tokens.
 It suffices to revoke the user's access token and/or refresh token to prevent ongoing access to protected resources, without the need to explicitly invalidate the cookie-based session.